 - Typical duration: 60-180 days

-Most CFOs underestimate CS2 cost by 50-70%.
+Most CFOs underestimate CS2 exposure by a wide margin.
 They focus on the third-party inspection invoice and miss everything else.
-Here is the realistic monthly cost structure for a Tier 1 supplier shipping ~50,000 parts per month in CS2:
+Here is the realistic exposure structure for a Tier 1 supplier shipping a moderate-volume program in CS2:

 - Lost program opportunities: CS2 suppliers are systematically excluded from new program sourcing for 12-24 months after exit